-Read on for design inspiration and tricks and tips for choosing the best decking material, colour, finish and layout to make your small outdoor space feel bigger and better.
+Read on for decking ideas for small gardens and tricks and tips for choosing the best decking material, colour, finish and layout to make your small outdoor space feel bigger and better.

 1. Combine decking with a mini patio area